Gonorrhea: Screening

 The United States Preventive Services Task Force (USPSTF) recommends screening for gonorrhea in women at increased risk of infection, which includes all sexually active women younger than 25 years.
 Extragenital gonorrhea and chlamydia are highest in men who have sex with men (MSM).
 Additionally, the USPSTF also recommends routine screening in people who have previously tested positive for gonorrhea or have multiple sexual partners and individuals who use condoms inconsistently, provide sexual favors for money, or have sex while under the influence of alcohol or drugs.

-Screening for gonorrhea in women who are (or intend to become) pregnant, and who are found to be at high risk for sexually transmitted diseases, is recommended as part of prenatal care in the United States.
+Screening for gonorrhea in women who are (or intend to become) pregnant, and who are found to be at high risk for sexually transmitted infections, is recommended as part of prenatal care in the United States.

 Prevention

-As with most sexually transmitted diseases, the risk of infection can be reduced significantly by the correct use of condoms, not having sex, or can be removed almost entirely by limiting sexual activities to a mutually monogamous relationship with an uninfected person.
+As with most sexually transmitted infections, the risk of infection can be reduced significantly by the correct use of condoms, not having sex, or can be removed almost entirely by limiting sexual activities to a mutually monogamous relationship with an uninfected person.

 Those previously infected are encouraged to return for follow up care to make sure that the infection has been eliminated.
 In addition to the use of phone contact, the use of email and text messaging have been found to improve the re-testing for infection.

 Newborn babies coming through the birth canal are given erythromycin ointment in the eyes to prevent blindness from infection.
 The underlying gonorrhea should be treated; if this is done then usually a good prognosis will follow.

+Vaccines

+As of 2014, a vaccine for gonorrhea had been developed that was effective in mice.
+Development of a vaccine has been complicated by the ongoing evolution of resistant strains and antigenic variation (the ability of N. gonorrhoeae to disguise itself with different surface markers to evade the immune system).

+As N. gonorrhoeae is closely related to N. meningitidis and they have 80–90% homology in their genetic sequences, some cross-protection is feasible with meningococcal vaccines.
+A study published in 2017 showed that the MeNZB group B meningococcal vaccine provided partial protection against gonorrhea, with vaccine efficiency calculated to be 31%.
+In June 2023, GlaxoSmithKline won fast-track designation from the Food and Drug Administration for its vaccine candidate against gonorrhea.

+In August 2025 the NHS began a gonorrhea vaccine program in England to provide 4CMenB (brand name Bexsero) to high-risk populations, marking the first time that a vaccine has been available specifically to prevent gonorrhea infections.
+Bexsero is primarily used to protect against meningococcal B disease but has also been shown to provide up to 40% protection against gonorrhea.
+The vaccination program is expected to prevent up to 100,000 cases of gonorrhea over ten years and save the NHS more than £7.9m.